web3privacy/web3privacy/theywonthave/Readme.md

 # **What is this for?**

+Data is a privacy & data economy fuel.
 The tool is to help you brainstorm & select applicable ideas for privacy use-cases.
 Moreover, it will help builders to expand their vision where privacy matters & what role does your data plays in redesigning a status quo between centralised & decentralised approaches.

 The "What if... they won't have my data" matrix helps you categorize ideas according to: